Please note: a valid prescription is required for all prescription medication.

 - Dizziness or lightheadedness

-- Peripheral edema (ankle or foot swelling)
+- Peripheral edema (ankle swelling)

 - Fatigue